Japanese architect Toyo Ito awarded 2013 Pritzker prize

-NEW YORK (Reuters) - Japanese architect Toyo Ito has been awarded the 2013 Pritzker Architecture Prize, one of field’s most prestigious awards, for his conceptually creative designs and “timeless” buildings, the prize committee jury said on Sunday.
+NEW YORK, March 17 (Reuters) - Japanese architect Toyo Ito has been awarded the 2013 Pritzker Architecture Prize, one of field’s most prestigious awards, for his conceptually creative designs and “timeless” buildings, the prize committee jury said on Sunday.

 The Pritzker Architecture Prize, which was created by the late Jay A. Pritzker and his wife, Cindy, in 1979 to honor the world’s most innovative architects, includes a $100,000 award and a medallion.